Travelling through Malta Like a Local

 The palace has lots of wonderful rooms, including a great library and beautiful art nouveau dining room.
 Frances brought the whole place to life, providing a personal touch as she talked about her father-in-law and the invitation to the late Queen Elizabeth’s coronation.
 She has a lovely gentle sense of humour.

-My favourite ornament is a traditional Maltese clock which only had one arm, which after all is really all you need.
-Apparently, although I have not verified this, the second hand was introduced in Victorian times, which seems typical of the period’s earnestness.
+My favourite ornament was a traditional Maltese clock which only had one arm, which after all is really all you need.
+Apparently, although I have not verified this, the second hand was introduced in Victorian times, which seems typical of the period’s ill-timed earnestness.

 Fort St Elmo